 The holidays are fast approaching so now is a good time to explore some of the unique aspects of family gatherings for empty nesters.

 (A little note from the authors: When we refer to Christmas, please feel free to substitute Hanukkah, Kwanzaa, Festivus, Saturnalia, winter solstice or whatever it is you celebrate.
 We are only using Christmas as an example because it is our family tradition, and to keep from having to write three or four names every time we refer to a holiday.
 Absolutely no slight is intended or any preference for one over another.
 If your family is like ours, no doubt any one of them can be just as crazy as the next.)
-Thanksgiving, Christmas or both… who, what, where, when and how?

 When we were a young family, the holidays posed a problem for us.
 Whose family we should visit?
 Both sides wanted to spoil their grandkids and have the big family holiday — hard to achieve without feelings getting flogged or feathers being ruffled.